fpgadeveloper/ethernet-fmc-axi-eth/README.md

 ```

 We have just added an extra else-if statement to call our custom PHY speed function added earlier.

+### Building the SDK workspace

+The SDK folder in this repository contains an echo server application and BSP for each of the supported boards.
+Use this folder when creating your SDK workspace and only import the application and BSP that is relevant to your board.
+Do not import all applications and BSPs as they will not correspond to your hardware description and will not compile.

+### Microblaze design differences

+The designs for AC701, KC705, VC707 and VC709 all use the Microblaze soft processor.
+These designs
+have some specific differences when compared to the Zynq based designs:

+* MIG - the MIG is required to exploit the DDR3 memory of the eval boards.
+* AXI Timer - the lwIP echo server application requires a timer (Microblaze does not have one inherently).
+* AXI UART16550 - the lwIP echo server application requires a UART for console output.

 ### For more information